Understanding API Sales

 An offline account is created with customer details passed from Oz Lotteries, excluding the email address.

-Existing Oz Lotteries Customers Buying Through A PBJ Instance:
+Existing Oz Lotteries Customers Buying Through A JLP Instance:

 Scenario:

-A sale is made through a PBJ instance and the customer already exists as an ‘offline’ customer in the PBJ instance due to a previous Oz Lotteries purchase and has the same contact details.
+A sale is made through a JLP instance and the customer already exists as an ‘offline’ customer in the JLP instance due to a previous Oz Lotteries purchase and has the same contact details.

 Answer:

-A new customer account for the PBJ instance would be created during the purchase flow:
+A new customer account for the JLP instance would be created during the purchase flow:

 • Website – Creating an account to sign in and purchase via the website.